training4developers/ng2-widgets-app/config/README.md

 ### Configuration Files

-- /.gitignore - Indicates which files are to be ignored by Git.
+- **/.gitignore** - Indicates which files are to be ignored by Git.
 Generally, this includes downloaded packages, and the output files of the development processes such as Webpack and TypeScript compilation.
-- /.bootstraprc - Indicates the Bootstrap CSS library configuration for the Typescript bootstrap loader used by **/src/vendor.ts** and outputed with the Webpack vendor bundle.
+- **/.bootstraprc** - Indicates the Bootstrap CSS library configuration for the Typescript bootstrap loader used by **/src/vendor.ts** and outputed with the Webpack vendor bundle.
 Only the CSS portions of Bootstrap are loaded, not the JavaScript components.
 Therefore, jQuery is not included.
-- /.htmlhintrc - Configuration file for HTML linting for the Atom editor.
+- **/.htmlhintrc** - Configuration file for HTML linting for the Atom editor.
 May work with other editors.
-- /.npmrc - Used to configure **npm** for the project.
+- **/.npmrc** - Used to configure **npm** for the project.
 Typically, used to configure proxy servers.
-- /.typingsrc - Used to configure **typings** for the project.
+- **/.typingsrc** - Used to configure **typings** for the project.
 Typically, used to configure proxy servers.
-- /tsconfig.json
-- /typings.json
-- /config/helpers.js
-- /config/webpack.common.js
-- /config/webpack.dev.js
+- **/tsconfig.json** - Used to configure the TypeScript compiler for the command line tool, WebPack, and the Visual Studio Code and Atom editors.
+Compile on save and build are disabled because Webpack does the compilation for the project through the TypeScript loader.
+Also, the file is configured to prevent Atom's TypeScript package from modifying the file.
+- **/typings.json** - Used to specify the TypeScript type definition dependencies of the project.
+- **/config/helpers.js** - Used to resolve folder paths for the Webpack configuration files.
+- **/config/webpack.common.js** - Common Webpack settings which can be imported into various environment specific Webpack configuration files.
+- **/config/webpack.dev.js** - Webpack configuration for development.

+There is no production, staging or other environment configuration file for Webpack at the moment (except for testing but it does not use the common Webpack configuration file).
+Examples of production file can be found at Angular.io.

 ### Process Flow

+To develop the application, the project is opened in an editor such as Visual Studio Code or Atom.
+From a terminal, the command **npm run webpack** is executed.
+Webpack fires up and produces an output of the web application to the **dist/www** folder which is then available to the web server for deliver to a web browser.
+Webpack then enters watch mode, and watches for changes to the files, so that new bundles can be produced when file changes are saved.
+The advantage to this approach is that each developer can use the editor of their choice even if its not TypeScript friendly.
+Webpack runs by running the many application files through a pre-processor called a loader to ultimately produce ES5 JavaScript CommonJS modules which are then bundled together.

+TypeScript files (ending in .ts) are processed by the TypeScript loader to produce ES5 compliant JavaScript code.
+HTML files are processed by the HTML loader.
+SASS files are processed by the SASS loader to produce CSS.
+All of the HTML, CSS, and JavaScript are all combined into JavaScript bundle files.

+Three bundles are produced: polyfills, vendors and the application.
+Polyfills plug feature gaps in web browsers to allow Angular 2 to use the latest technologies to render a web page.
+Vendors includes third-party vendor files such as Angular 2, Reactive Extensions for JS, and Bootstrap.
+The application bundle is the actual application being developed for this project.

 ## Testing Configuration